 Social Media Addiction Treatment differs significantly from video game addiction treatment.
 People use social media for a different reason than video games.
 While it is more common for males to overuse video games, it is more common for females to overuse social media.

-Clinical staff (licensed therapists) will sit down with your child and go over their social media accounts.
+Clinical staff (behavior coaches) will sit down with your camper and discuss their social media accounts.
 The discussion is focused on the reason for posting photos or statements online- what the camper was trying to achieve or the image they seek to project.
 From a therapeutic standpoint, there is significant value in going over the camper’s social media to get to the root of the void they were trying to fill by the use (or inappropriate use) of social media.
 Sometimes staff can help the camper clean up their social media accounts, and sometimes the camper simply needs to delete the account and make the decision as to whether they should start over or forego social media altogether for a while.

 Research suggests that media use can have detrimental effects on academic outcomes (e.g., Johnson, Cohen, Kasen, & Brook, 2007).
 In one study, social media use was negatively associated with academic outcomes, but newspaper reading and music listening were positively associated with academic outcomes.

 The Importance of Social Media Addiction On Identity Development

-Research studies suggest that social media use can play in important function in two of the critical tasks of emerging adulthood: 1) identity development and 2) establishment of intimacy.
+Research studies suggest that social media use can play an important function in two of the critical tasks of emerging adulthood: 1) identity development and 2) establishment of intimacy.
 Identity development is critical in emerging adulthood (Arnett, 2004; Côté, 2006) and it is known that social media may be used to express identity to peers (Pempek et al., 2009).

 During this period (typically during the college years), social media is commonly used to establish and to express identity.
 It’s critical as parents we send our kids off to college prepared to appropriately use social media.
 Our clinical program focuses on transferability of skills and prepares our campers for college.